April 19, 2013

 A History of Racecourse Architecture

-Paul Roberts and Isabelle Taylor's intriguing new book shows that racecourses boast traditions of continuous use that put other arenas to shame.
+A number of racecourses can boast traditions of continuous use that put any other sport to shame

 Sport is among the most insistent reasons for large-scale architecture.
 Think of the Colosseum or Fenway Park, not to mention a new crop of Olympic venues every two years.
 Every society builds large-scale venues for sporting entertainment; only the purpose varies.
 While we’ve forsaken such diversions as public executions and mock sea battles we continue to build for baseball, football, soccer, or basketball using new specifications.
 Amidst this larger shift, from the trident and the net to the diamond and the catch, there are occasional continuities.
 Nowhere is this more evident than in the realm of horseracing and the structures erected for its viewing.
 This specialty is finally given due attention by Paul Roberts and Isabelle Taylor in their intriguing new book, Racecourse Architecture.
 The Hippodrome is one of the oldest of sporting forms.
 And while the Roman-built Leptis Magna may not be hosting the Libyan Triple Crown today, a number of racecourses can boast traditions of continuous use that put any other sport to shame.
 Chester Racecourse, which operates to this day, held its first races in 1539; the Grand Écuries at Chantilly were completed in 1736; the original York Racecourse Grandstand (they naturally have a larger one now) dates from 1756.
 Even comparatively youthful racecourses frequently boast architecture older than any extant American sporting venue, not to mention any worldwide soccer venue.